a-striebeck/A-EDII-KATA-I/README.md

 ### Stage I

-- Development of a *Calculator on C++ under the Structured Paradigm.
+- 20' to develop a Calculator on C++ under the Structured Paradigm.
-- Development of a *Calculador on C++ under Object Oriented Paradigm.
+- 20' to develop a Calculator on Python using Structured paradigm.
 - Implementations analysis.

 ### Stage II

+- Development of a Calculador on C++ under Object Oriented Paradigm.
-- Development of a Calculator on Python using Structured paradigm.
+- Development of a Calculador on Python under Object Oriented Paradigm.

-**This is part of the course Algorithms and Data Structure of the Systems Analyst career on the ISFT N°151.**
+**This is part of the course Algorithms and Data Structure II of the Systems Analyst career on the ISFT N°151.**